Close Menu

 Indeed, for as disastrous as London’s tornado and Basel’s earthquake were, those cities made a comeback and are to this day major world cities.
 Reimerswaal has never done so and remains a lost city, a sort of Medieval Atlantis.
 Instead, what was once a city is now known as Verdronken Land van Reimerswaal (“Drowned Land of Reimerswaal”).

-Question for students (and subscribers): What is the worst flood you have experienced?
-Please let us know in the comments section below this article.
+Question for students (and subscribers) to ponder: What is the worst flood you have experienced?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!